alfredodeza/python-action/README.md

 Imagine a scenario where, depending on the JSON output of an HTTP request you have to do an API call.
 You might be able to do this with a specialized action or workflow, but with Python it might be easier.

 <!---
-The full video is available on [YouTube](https://www.youtube.com/playlist?list=PLd5aRIS7MwjnS0tD_76sWMFVAxKaIcFWq), and the full course is also available on the [O'Reilly platform](https://learning.oreilly.com/videos/python-dictionaries-course/50136VIDEOPAIML/)
+The full video is available on [YouTube](https://www.youtube.com/playlist?list=PLd5aRIS7MwjnS0tD_76sWMFVAxKaIcFWq), and the full lesson is also available on the [O'Reilly platform](https://learning.oreilly.com/videos/python-dictionaries-course/50136VIDEOPAIML/)

 [![O'Reilly](https://learning.oreilly.com/covers/urn:orm:video:50136VIDEOPAIML/400w/)](https://learning.oreilly.com/videos/python-dictionaries-course/50136VIDEOPAIML/ "Deploy Containerized Apps on Azure")
-> 🎥 Click the image above to access the full course on O'Reilly
+> 🎥 Click the image above to access the full lesson on O'Reilly

 -->